seanMj/stopMASSkillersFromMASScasualtys/README.md

 Also adding lights along a hallway that direct away from gunshots so its not mass confusion, with a side of mass murderer.
 Or adding the snaking just at the front and the back of the hallways.
-This seems stupid if your ok with the deaths I know, but its a good start towards something better.
+This seems stupid... why not gigantic magnetic strips or whatever, i know.. but its a good start towards something better (and this is mainly for me to solve not for really any other reason)

+Like, not the whole hallway but at the front and the back, so someone can't just immediately know how how many people are in a given area..
+I know there is a better way, one with ease.
+But I only got this right now.

 Its can reduce the deaths but...
 I don't know the math in this area so... idk where to begin.
 BTW, I cant express myself that well, so this is eh and will take a while, until I can find the best wording... omg i could use MS Word.